UK L Plate Rules 2026: Size, Position and When to Remove

-L plates look simple, but the rules around them catch out a surprising number of learners.
-The wrong size, the wrong position, or leaving them up after passing can all cause real trouble.
-Here is what you actually need to know.
+L plates look simple, but the rules catch learners out, and wrong size, wrong position or leaving them up after passing can cost £100 and points.
+Here is the legal version.

 L plates must be displayed at all times when a provisional licence holder is driving on a public road.
 This includes during driving lessons, during private practice with a supervising driver, and in any other circumstance where a learner is at the wheel.